tmtsoftware/csw/docs/src/main/services/messages/events.md

 ### System Event

 SystemEvent is used to describe a demand or other algorithm input from one component to the other.
+It is also used to publish internal state or status values of a component that may be of interest to other components in the system.

 Scala
 :   @@snip [EventsTest.scala](../../../../../examples/src/test/scala/csw/services/messages/EventsTest.scala) { #systemevent }